Oats Champorado (Filipino Chocolate Porridge)

 Instructions

-• Stir in rolled oats and let simmer for 5 minutes until soft.
+• Stir in rolled oats and simmer for about 10 minutes, or until soft and creamy.

 Keyword Oats Breakfast Porridge, Oats Champorado

-• For a creamier texture, use milk instead of water.
+1. For a creamier texture, use milk instead of water.
+Whole milk or evaporated milk gives a richer consistency.

-• For extra chocolate flavor, stir in dark chocolate chips while cooking.
+2. For extra chocolate flavor, stir in dark chocolate chips or a small piece of tablea while cooking.

-• For a vegan option, use coconut milk and maple syrup instead of honey.
+3. For a vegan version, use coconut milk or other plant-based milks, and replace honey with maple syrup or agave.

 If you end up making this, tag me @barelysalted.
 I’d love to see your bowl!
 And please drop a comment below to share how it turned out or any tweaks you made. 🙂